Dame Judi Dench CH, DBE, FRSA, Patron

 Sir Peter O’Sullevan, Patron 1991 – 2015

 Sir Peter O’Sullevan was the BBC’s horse racing commentator for 50 years and racing correspondent for the Press Association and later the Daily Express.
 Universally known as the “Voice of Racing”, he was knighted for his services to racing and broadcasting in 1997.
-Sir Peter was instrumental in the early set up of the TRC and continued to offer much-valued financial support to the Centre and five other welfare charities through the Peter O’Sullevan Charitable Trust.
+Sir Peter was instrumental in the early set up of the BTRC and continued to offer much-valued financial support to the Centre and five other welfare charities through the Peter O’Sullevan Charitable Trust.

 Frankie Dettori MBE